 Figure 2 Caption

 In Figure 2, we reproduce the acetaminophen subplot of Figure 2 of Doleman et al. Each study is represented by a dot.
-We colored the studies by surgical procedure, according to the adjacent colour legend.
+We colored the studies by surgical procedure, according to the adjacent color legend.
 If surgery were the best way to explain why studies yield different results, then studies investigating the same surgical procedure should have similar effects Hence the same color dots should be clumped together,(and the green cholecystectomy studies somewhat are).
-But most studies of the same color are far apart, for example orthopedic (blue) or hysterectomy (violett) study dots are spread out over the entire range of the plot.
+But most studies of the same color are far apart, for example orthopedic (blue) or hysterectomy (violet) study dots are spread out over the entire range of the plot.
 By contrast, all studies line up neatly around the red regression line, when we regress the mean reduction in morphine consumption (y-axis) against the baseline risk (baseline morphine consumption in the control group) in the x-axis.
 The conclusion is that a meta-regression controlling for baseline morphine consumption in the control group is superior to stratification by surgery in explaining between study variance in results.

 References